Call Now:

 What Happens If the Insurance Company Has Not Accepted My Claim?

-If the insurance company has denied any part of your claim – the wage loss portion or the medical portion – or it has not responded to your claim within 21 days, contact a workman’s comp PA lawyer at Pearson Koutcher Law as soon as possible.
+If the insurance company has denied any part of your claim – the wage loss portion or the medical portion – or it has not responded to your claim within 21 days, contact the workmans comp lawyers at Pearson Koutcher Law as soon as possible.
 In this case, it is likely that the insurance company is trying to avoid paying your claim, which unfortunately happens often.
-The PA workers’ comp lawyers at Pearson Koutcher Law have decades of experience fighting for injured workers’ rights.
+The Philadelphia workers’ compensation lawyers at Pearson Koutcher Law have decades of experience fighting for injured workers’ rights.
 They will file a Claim Petition on your behalf, asking a Workers’ Compensation Judge to award you benefits.

 Can I Still Get Paid If the Insurance Company Has Not Accepted My Claim?

 Yes.
-Call the law firm of Pearson Koutcher Law.
+Call the workers’ compensation law firm of Pearson Koutcher Law.
 Our seasoned attorneys will help you get the benefits you deserve.

 If you have questions such as, When should I start to receive workers compensation payments? or other questions about your rights as an injured worker, contact Pearson Koutcher Law today for a FREE consultation.
-Our workman’s comp PA attorneys have more than one hundred years of combined experience in defending the rights of injured workers.
+Our workman’s comp lawyers near me have more than one hundred years of combined experience in defending the rights of injured workers.